Sword: Hilt

 The hilt is the collective term for the parts allowing for the handling and control of the blade; these consist of the grip, the pommel, and a simple or elaborate guard, which in post-Viking Age swords could consist of only a crossguard (called a cruciform hilt or quillons).
 The pommel was originally designed as a stop to prevent the sword slipping from the hand.
 From around the 11th century onward it became a counterbalance to the blade, allowing a more fluid style of fighting.
 It can also be used as a blunt instrument at close range, and its weight affects the centre of percussion.
 In later times a sword knot or tassel was sometimes added.
 By the 17th century, with the growing use of firearms and the accompanying decline in the use of armour, many rapiers and dueling swords had developed elaborate basket hilts, which protect the palm of the wielder and rendered the gauntlet obsolete.
+By contrast, Japanese swords of the early modern period customarily used a small disc guard, or tsuba.

 In late medieval and Renaissance era European swords, a flap of leather called the chappe or rain guard was attached to a sword's crossguard at the base of the hilt to protect the mouth of the scabbard and prevent water from entering.

 Sword scabbards and suspension

-Common accessories to the sword include the scabbard, as well as the 'sword belt'.
+Common accessories to the sword include the scabbard and baldric, known as a 'sword belt'.